How Allergy Skin Tests Work, What Results Mean & When Doctors Recommend Each

-Both skin allergy tests are valid, but each has different pros and cons.
-For example, skin patches are convenient because they don’t require the presence of a medical professional.
-On the other hand, skin pricks are more accurate since a doctor has better control over where the needle goes.
+Have you ever wondered why some allergy tests require a skin prick instead of a patch test?
+Both tests are valid, but each one has different pros and cons, and understanding their differences can make the allergy diagnosis feel much clearer.
+While skin patches are convenient because they don’t need medical presence, skin pricks are still more accurate because the doctor has better control over where the needle goes.
+But that’s just one of their many differences.

 Why Is Skin Testing Important For Allergies?

-What Exactly Is a Skin Prick Test?
+What Is a Skin Prick Test?

 A red and itchy hive may develop on the skin soon after the doctor injects the chemical.
 Your reaction proves you have an allergy to the substance.

-What Exactly Is A Skin Patch Test?
+What Is a Skin Patch Test?

 The skin patch test is an allergy test used to detect specific chemicals that cause contact dermatitis (i.e., skin irritation or inflammation due to contact).
 Patch testing is the only technique to detect the exact irritating component if you have recently suffered from dermatitis or eczema.